FarmersUP Demo Site — Visit FarmersUP

 Economy

-The Biodiversity Arc is a global initiative that integrates food, housing, clothing energy, and ecology derived from maximizing crop yield productivity into one Whole-System Economy.
+The Biodiversity Arc is a global "how to" initiative that stimulates food, housing, clothing, energy, and ecology by maximizing multi-crop yield productivity into one Whole-System Economy for a resilient humanity.

-By cultivating arable land, and guaranteeing offtake from farmer yields our collaborative stakeholders produce bio fibers, food, homes, and bio-clean energy.
-The Arc thereby can restore biodiversity, rebuild soil health, create local prosperity and grow GDPs.
+By supporting the 500 million plus small farmholders, and guaranteeing offtake to Arc collaborative local & global stakeholders, yields produce bio fibers, food, homes, and bio-clean energy.
+The Arc thereby seeks to rebuild soil health, create local prosperity, reduce migration, grow GDPs, and support the future of all citizens.

 Circular economy diagram showing connected flows between food systems, housing, climate, and green jobs.